Klopsik1/snake-game/readme.md

 2. Eat food to grow and earn points
 3. Avoid hitting the walls or your own tail
 4. Try to achieve the highest score possible

-## Installation

-1. Make sure you have Python installed on your system
-2. Install the required package: